orcakataanonimyzer/3826f340-df02-11e9-ab02-460548fbf2a5/README.md

 1. Clone or download the repo to a chosen directory.
 2. From the command line, navigate to the *WordSearch* folder inside your chosen directory.
 3. Type: *mvn clean test* and press *Enter*.
-4. The app should build and all tests should run.
+4. The app will build, run all tests, and execute the *Main* class.

 Please direct any questions to: gbreitenbeck@gmail.com